Wondering what kinds of activities a child with cerebral palsy will work on in occupational therapy?

 Learning how to perform everyday tasks can boost a child’s self-esteem and confidence.

-This will encourage them to continue to practice the repetitions they need to promote neuroplasticity and enhance their mobility.
+This will encourage them to continue to practice the repetitions they need to promote neuroplasticity and enhance their functional abilities.

 - Explore and interact with their surroundings